nup002/Mathboard/readme.md

 </font> </p>

 ## Where to buy
-Mathpad will very soon be available on [Crowd Supply](https://www.crowdsupply.com/summa-cogni/mathpad).
-Click the link and subscribe to be notified when it's available!
+Mathpad is available for purchase right now on [Crowd Supply](https://www.crowdsupply.com/summa-cogni/mathpad).

 ## Compatibility
-Mathpad works on Windows, Apple macOS, and virtually all Unix systems.
+Mathpad works on Windows, macOS, and virtually all Unix systems.

 Several output modes are supported.
 Plaintext outputs standard Unicode symbols and can be used practically anywhere you can type regular text.
 LaTeX is of course also supported, as well as the equation editors of Microsoft Office and LibreOffice.